Second Saturdays Lecture Series

 Lunch with The Librarians

 On the first Friday of each month, The History Center’s Library & Archives hosts a roundtable discussion on a different topic related to researching local genealogy or history.
 See below for information about next month’s program.
 The programs are held at the Historical Society Museum and begin at 1:00pm.
 To ensure that everyone has an opportunity to ask questions or share a story with the group, the number of participants is limited.
 Pre-registration is required by the Wednesday prior to the program.
-For your convenience, box lunches are available for $10.
-Lunch orders must be placed by no later than 5pm on the Wednesday prior to the program, and payment for the lunch (cash only, please) is also due by that time.
-Participants may also bring their own lunch.
+Participants are free to bring their lunch.
 The program is FREE and open to the public.

 York Civil War Roundtable